A Demand For Silver

 During the original years of the series, silver American Eagle Proofs were struck at the San Francisco Mint.
 Proof production shifted to the Philadelphia Mint in 1993, then moved once more, to the West Point Mint, in 2001.
 To honor the series' 20th anniversary, in 2006 special "Reverse Proof" coins were struck at the Philadelphia Mint.
 True to their name, Reverse Proofs feature mirrorlike design elements set off against a frosted field.
 Reverse Proofs were also issued in 2012 as part of a special 2-coin set from the San Francisco Mint.

 Occasionally since 2006, special-issue "burnished" silver American Eagles have been released.
 Burnished coins are made to exacting standards using a special minting process.
 Each of these magnificent silver bullion issues is struck on a special hand fed, burnished (polished) blank, giving it a unique shimmering finish.
 These special-issue coins are highly prized by collectors.

 Today, silver American Eagles are the most popular modern silver dollar coins in the world.
 They are still prized by investors because of their fine silver content, but they are most appreciated by coin collectors who enjoy the magic of America's silver dollars!

-See all American Eagle silver dollars
+See our American Eagle silver dollar inventory